-Gestational Diabetes: Term used to describe people who have diabetes in pregnancy, but after delivery their blood sugar goes back to normal.
+Gestational Diabetes: Are people who have diabetes in pregnancy, but after delivery their blood sugar goes back to normal.

-How common is Diabetes?
+How common is Diabetes

 About 20.8 million people in the U.S. have Diabetes according to the American Diabetics Association, unfortunately about one-third of these people are not aware.
 Diabetes is common among Latinos, African-Americans and Native Americans.